Deebing Creek Mission: Heritage listing

 The former Deebing Creek Mission was listed on the Queensland Heritage Register on 24 September 2004 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Deebing Creek Mission is important in illustrating the pattern of Queensland's history as it was an institution created to house, utilise labour and control the movement of Aboriginal people in the latter part of the 1800s until its closure in 1915 when the Mission was moved to Purga.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 The intactness of an underground water facility, historic plantings, and the cemetery at Deebing Creek Mission have the potential to reveal further information about 19th and 20th century life and burial practices at an institutionalised Mission.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Deebing Creek Mission has a strong association with the Indigenous community as evidence of the impact of a major historic event.
-The Mission is of great significance to the traditional Aboriginal people of that area, and also to others known as "historical people" who were sent to live at the Mission from 1892-1915.
+The Mission is of great significance to the traditional Aboriginal people of that area, and also to others known as "historical people" who were sent to live at the Mission from 1892 to 1915.
 The Cemetery is a significant burial ground for Aboriginal people in the area relating to Mission times.